 New Zealand and Singapore have a longstanding and close relationship.
 We share views on trade, economic, political and security issues, and consider Singapore a key partner.

 The Closer Economic Partnership (CEP) with Singapore was one of our most swiftly concluded free trade agreements, taking less than a year to complete negotiations.
 Signed in 2000, the CEP entered into force in 2001.
-Singapore is now New Zealand’s largest trading partner in the Asia-Pacific region, with NZ$5.2 billion of two-way trade and $5.1 billion of two-way direct investment in the year ending December 2018.
+Singapore is now New Zealand’s largest trading partner in the South East Asia region, with NZ$5.2 billion of two-way trade and $5.1 billion of two-way direct investment in the year ending December 2018.